hamburml/docker-flow-letsencrypt/README.md

 If you only want to test this image you should add ```-e CERTBOTMODE="staging"``` when creating the service to use the staging mode of Let’s Encrypt.
 Remember that the certificate is not trusted so you will get a warning inside your browser.

+Certbot is called with  ```--rsa-key-size 4096 --redirect --hsts --staple-ocsp``` for improved security.

 ## Usage

 ### [Build](https://github.com/hamburml/docker-flow-letsencrypt/blob/master/build)